DOI-ONRR/blog-nrrd/src/pages/federal-team/index.md

  Agile methodology is a project management approach that involves breaking projects into manageable phases and emphasizes continuous collaboration and improvement.
 Agile management has not only streamlined our project execution but has also created a culture that focuses on the people doing the work and how they work together.
 Agile has been an effective way to keep ourselves accountable.
 It allows us to constantly evaluate the current environment, identify uncertainties, and figure out how we can adapt without losing productivity.

  ### Short-term planning schedule
 Agile methodology relies on a structured meeting schedule to ensure everyone is aware of work status and maintain accountability.
 Our team operates in two-week sprints.
-During each sprint we conduct sprint planning, daily stand-ups, weekly sync-ups, demo, sprint review and retrospective, and weekly one on one check-ins.
+During each sprint we conduct sprint planning, daily stand-ups, weekly sync-ups, demo, sprint review and retrospective, and weekly one-on-one check-ins.

 **Sprint planning**: At the start of each sprint, we conduct a sprint planning meeting.
 In sprint planning, we discuss sprint goals, break down these goals into concrete tasks, and ensure that a wide range of work is incorporated into the two-week period.
 This includes activities such as user research, design, content strategy, development, analysis, and quality reviews.